samiakiran/samiakiran.github.io/_pages/cv.md

   * Experience with version control using Git.

 * **6/2017 - 06/2018: Research Assistant**

-  * I worked as a RA on a project titled ”Towards Efficient Energy Monitoring via IoT (Internet of Things)” at COMSATS Univeristy Islamabad ([CUI](https://www.comsats.edu.pk/)) with Dr. Hasan Ali
+  * I worked as a RA on a project titled ”Towards Efficient Energy Monitoring via IoT (Internet of Things)” at COMSATS University Islamabad ([CUI](https://www.comsats.edu.pk/)) with Dr. Hasan Ali
   Khattak.
-The purpose of this study was to deploy smart monitoring concept (through Machine Learning) in existing electricity energy consuming enviornment.
+The purpose of this study was to deploy smart monitoring concept (through Machine Learning) in existing electricity energy consuming environment.
 I have experinced working on Microsoft Azure Cloud, built a website using Laravel PHP and programmed in Python on Raspberry Pi.

 ## Skills